We would love to hear from you! Contact us at email@example.com.

 We are working on this feature and will add it very soon!

 To zoom in and out: Switch to camera zoom mode (located in the camera function’s top panel).
 You can then use your mouse’s scroll toggle, use your laptop’s trackpad (move two fingers up and down), or the + and - keys on your keyboard to zoom in and out.
 To move/pan camera: Switch to camera pan mode (located in the camera function’s top panel).
 You can then press down scroll on your mouse and move the mouse (if available) or simply use the top/bottom/left/right keys on your keyboard to pan.
-See this video tutorial to learn m
+For a complete overview see understanding the camera in computer graphics.

 a) Find 'Export' in 'Files' then choose the format of the model you would like to export your design in.